The Statute of the Society for Adaptive Organisations

 § 4 Membership

-- Membership is voluntary.
+1. Membership is voluntary.

-- Companies and individuals who support the objectives of the association and are not eligible for membership under § 4 2. may become supporting members.
-The provisions of these Articles of Association apply to supporting members with the following proviso: a. they have the right to speak at the general meeting but no voting rights, b. they are not entitled to membership of the Executive Board, but may participate in Executive Board meetings in an advisory capacity upon resolution of the Executive Board, c. they cannot request the convening of an extraordinary general meeting.
+3. Companies and individuals who support the objectives of the Society and are not eligible for membership under paragraph 2 may become supporting members.
+The provisions of these Articles of Society shall apply to supporting members with the following proviso:

 § 5 Admission

-- The executive committee shall decide on applications for admission.
+2. The executive committee shall decide on applications for admission.

-§ 6 Rights and obligations of members
+§ 6 Rights and obligations of Members

-§ 7 Resignation, expulsion
+§ 7 Withdrawal, Exclusion

 § 8 Claims at the end of membership